Skip to main content

 We strongly encourage all transfer students to enroll in four classes this Fall quarter.
 This helps you make academic progress, but it also provides you the opportunity to drop a class if necessary while staying a full-time student.

-Please note that if you do not complete PH 40 and a Statistics class (if you have not already completed one) this Fall quarter, you will not be able to complete the Public Health major.
+Note: If you do not complete PH 40 and a statistics class (if you have not already completed one) this fall quarter, you will not be able to complete the public health major.

-The following two courses MUST be completed by the end of FA25 in order to graduate on time.
+The following two courses must be completed by the end of FA26 in order to graduate on time.

 • PH 40: Introduction to Public Health (there is no equivalent course at another institution)